 Pre-approval generally requires you to submit fairly basic identifying and financial information.
 In some cases, you may also be subject to a soft credit check.
-Using this information, private lenders may be able to provide you with more information on what interest rates, fees, and other loan terms you might be eligible for.
+Using this information, private lenders may be able to provide you with more information on what interest rates, fees, and other terms you might be eligible for.

 Consider All of Your Expenses

 Educational expenses go far beyond tuition and room and board.
-Student loans, federal or private, can be used for a wide variety of expenses that you might not think of.
+Student, federal or private, can be used for a wide variety of expenses that you might not think of.
 For example, school books, a laptop, and gear for your dorm can all be paid for with student loan money if you don’t have any other funds to cover those costs.
 Additionally, they may be used to pay for transportation to and from school.

 Factoring in all of your required expenses can help you be sure that you take out as much as you need without going into unnecessary debt.

-Student loans can be used to cover any expenses related to your education.
+They can be used to cover any expenses related to your education.
 These include tuition, room and board, and books.
 They can also include expenses related to your ability to attend school, like transportation costs, food, and other living expenses.

 - When Will I Get My Money?

-Student loans are disbursed to your school to cover tuition and fees.
+Funds are disbursed to your school to cover tuition and fees.
 After these costs have been covered, your school will give you the remaining amount of financial aid.